efnking69/DiscordQuestSpoofer/README.md

 Discord QuestSpoofer script to complete quests and claim rewards using DOM video acceleration and API timestamp spoofing for video tasks, `RunningGameStore` process ID/executable hooking for desktop games, `ApplicationStreamingStore` metadata injection for streams, and `FluxDispatcher` heartbeat events for activities.

 > [!CAUTION]
 > As of April 7th, 2026, Discord has expressed their intent to crack down on automating quest completion.
+Though i have implemented alot of anti-flag bypasses which work very well even though other projects like Completediscordquest by aamia does not use any anti-flag bypasses and is still pretty undetected.
 > Using self-scripts is against Discord's Terms of Service and can get your account flagged.
 Use at your own risk.

 > [!NOTE]